prograsdk/react-searchable/README.md

  * `children | render: ({ items: Array<T>, query: string, handleChange: Function }) => ReactNode`: A render function for handling the search results.
  * `debounce?: int | boolean`: The amount in milliseconds to debounce the filtering function. `false` disables debounce and `true` uses the default.
 Defaults to `300`.
  * `initialQuery?: string`: A query string used for the initial search.
 Default to the empty string.
+ * `filter?: boolean`: Determines what will be included in the searched list when the query string is empty.
+If `true`, the list will contain all items (filtering); if `false`, the list will be empty.
+Defaults to `false`.

 ### Example